 Dr. Stanton Peele points out a simple fact.
-It’s that alcohol abstaining is dangerous to health and longevity.
+It’s that alcohol abstaining is dangerous to health and long life.
 Abstainers tend to have poorer health than moderate drinkers.
 They also tend to die sooner.
-In fact, teetotaling is a risk factor for poor health and earlier death.
-Perhaps, he suggests, health agencies should warn the public about abstaining from alcohol.
+In fact, not drinking is a risk factor for poor health and earlier death.
+Perhaps, he says, health agencies should warn the public about not drinking.

 A New York Times article revealed widening gaps in life expectancy according to income, race, sex, education and geography.
-All of the demographics associated with declining life expectancy gains are also associated with abstinence from alcohol.
+The declining life expectancy is linked with abstinence from alcohol.

 Researchers “found that life expectancy actually declined in a substantial number of counties.”
 Worst off are poor Southern women, who are the Americans least likely to drink.
 They can’t match the continued health gains among better-off men and women in New England states.
-These the Americans most likely to drink.
+These are most likely to drink.

 United Health Foundation

-Let’s review the United Health Foundation’s state-by-state compilation, America’s Health Rankings.
+The United Health Foundation compiles a list of states by health rankings.
 Four of the five healthiest states are among the leaders in percentage of drinkers.
 Starting with the healthiest, they are the following.
 Vermont (64%), Minnesota (#2 in health, 60% drinkers), New Hampshire (#4, 64%), and Connecticut (#5, 66%).

-Likewise, four of the five least healthy states are at the low end of the imbibing rankings.
+Likewise, four of the five least healthy states are at the low end of drinking.
 They are Mississippi (#50, 38%), Arkansas (#48, 40%), Oklahoma (#47, 41%), and Tennessee (#46, 33%).
 In all of the healthiest five states, a majority drinks.
 In all the unhealthiest states, a minority does.
-The average percentage of drinkers in the healthiest states is 61 percent, the average in the least healthy, 40 percent.
+The average percentage of drinkers in the healthiest states is 61%.
+The average in the least healthy, 40%.

 Moderate Drinkers Live Longer

-Epidemiologists have long known that regular moderate drinkers live longer than abstainers.
+Scientists have long known that regular moderate drinkers tend to live longer than abstainers.
 Virtually all accept that alcohol itself (all forms of beverage alcohol) prolongs life.
-A handful of contrarians argue that it is not alcohol per se that makes people live longer.
+A handful of argue that it is not alcohol that makes people live longer.
 That it is the fact that drinkers eat better, exercise, control their weight, and don’t smoke.
 They say that accounts for their longer lives.
-But even this minority view is that studious drinkers are the healthiest Americans overall.
+But even this minority view is that moderate drinkers are the healthiest overall.

-People who follow warnings that alcohol is a dangerous substance to avoid actually suffer the poorest health outcomes.
-Shouldn’t public health agencies be warning about abstinence instead?
+Those who follow warnings that people shouldn’t drink actually suffer the poorest health.
+Shouldn’t public health agencies be warning about not drinking instead?